tanbinh123/imdb-api/README.md

 ## Coverage

 We have listed the IMDb website paths that can potentially use in our application to collect data.
 Because this is a reverse-engineered project, things might break unexpectedly!
-Therefore, we keep this list updated along with the new features we introduce or when we encounter a new bug to visualize our extensive coverage.

-Feel free to revisit it in the future.
+Therefore, we keep this list updated along with the new features we introduce or when we encounter new bugs to visualize our extensive coverage.

 > ✅ Done.
 >